 An electric scooter is a vehicle that has two wheels and whose power source is an electric motor with a rechargeable battery.
 The battery is adapted for charging in ordinary sockets, so you can charge at home or work, unlike electric cars, which generally require a different way of charging.
 The speed reached by average electric scooters is between 10 and 30 kilometers per hour, but there are also models that can reach almost 100 kilometers per hour.
 They are for experienced professionals and are very expensive.
 Battery autonomy varies from many factors, primarily from the weight of the driver, driving conditions and the like.
 For now, in most countries of the world, they are not regulated by law, so you do not need a driver’s license.

 As problems with environmental pollution are an increasingly important topic, advancements in technology have enabled us to have vehicles like electric scooters that have multiple benefits for both us and our planet.
+And at www.ridetowheels.com, you can find everything about electric scooters which can be great before you buy one.

 Can I Ride my Escooter to The Shops?